xevioso/xevioso.github.io/band/guitar/BodyClock.md

 ## Chorus 2

-From the start she was the only one,
+From the start you were the only one,

-She got a wild side & a sense of fun,
+You got a wild side & a sense of fun,

 So come on, come on, come on...

 And now a Body Clock,

-She got Body Clock,
+You got Body Clock,

 Aw now, Body Clock.